svinchon/agent-starter-flutter/README.md

 Note: You may need to configure signing certificates in Xcode if building to a real iOS device.

 You'll also need an agent to speak with.
-Try our sample voice assistant agent for [Python](https://github.com/livekit-examples/voice-pipeline-agent-python), [Node.js](https://github.com/livekit-examples/voice-pipeline-agent-node), or [create your own from scratch](https://docs.livekit.io/agents/quickstart/).
+Try our starter agent for [Python](https://github.com/livekit-examples/agent-starter-python), [Node.js](https://github.com/livekit-examples/agent-starter-node), or [create your own from scratch](https://docs.livekit.io/agents/start/voice-ai/).

 > [!NOTE]
 > To setup without the LiveKit CLI, clone the repository and then either create a `.env` with a `LIVEKIT_SANDBOX_ID` (if using a [Sandbox Token Server](https://cloud.livekit.io/projects/p_/sandbox/templates/token-server)), or open `token_service.dart` and add your [manually generated](#token-generation) URL and token.